yashraw/yashraw.github.io/pages/index.md

 </style>

 #### Welcome to my internet home.
-I'm a Mechanical Engineer, passionate about technology and someone who tries to capture the world in a frame :camera:.
+I'm a Mechanical Engineer, passionate about technology, and someone who tries to capture the world in a frame :camera:.

 <br>